xyxj1024/xyxj1024.github.io/_posts/2022-04-20-linux-radix-tree.md

 };
 ```

+Hereinafter, this "key" is referred to as "index."
 Given the available bits in each slot of a node, the maximum index can be calculated by:

 ```c
 static inline unsigned long shift_maxindex(unsigned int shift)